dotnet/runtime/src/mono/wasm/features.md

 # Downloaded assets

-## folder structure
+## project folder structure

 Described as relative to simple application project.

-- `./wwwroot` is optional project folder, into which you can place files which should be also deployed to the web server
+- `./wwwroot` is optional project folder, into which you can place files which should be also deployed to the web server.
-- `./bin/Release/net8.0/browser-wasm/AppBundle` is a folder into which our build process will produce files which should be hosted by the HTTP server
+- `./bin/Release/net8.0/browser-wasm/AppBundle` is a folder into which our build process will produce files which should be hosted by the HTTP server.
+- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets of the runtime.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/index.html` - the page which is hosting the application
+- `./bin/Release/net8.0/browser-wasm/AppBundle/index.html` - the page which is hosting the application.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/main.js` - typically the main JavaScript entry point, it will `import { dotnet } from './_framework/dotnet.js'` and `await dotnet.run();`
+- `./bin/Release/net8.0/browser-wasm/AppBundle/main.js` - typically the main JavaScript entry point, it will `import { dotnet } from './_framework/dotnet.js'` and `await dotnet.run();`.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets of the runtime
+- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets and modules of the dotnet application.

+You can flatten the `_framework` folder away by `<WasmRuntimeAssetsLocation>./</WasmRuntimeAssetsLocation>` in the project file.

+## _framework folder structure
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/dotnet.js` - is the main entrypoint with the [JavaScript API](#JavaScript-API).
+- `dotnet.js` - is the main entrypoint with the [JavaScript API](#JavaScript-API).
 It will load the rest of the runtime.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/dotnet.native.js` - is posix emulation layer by [emscripten](https://github.com/emscripten-core/emscripten) project
+- `dotnet.native.js` - is posix emulation layer by [emscripten](https://github.com/emscripten-core/emscripten) project
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/dotnet.runtime.js` - is integration of the dotnet with the browser
+- `dotnet.runtime.js` - is integration of the dotnet with the browser
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/blazor.boot.json` - contains list of all other assets and their integrity hash and also various configuration flags.
+- `blazor.boot.json` - contains list of all other assets and their integrity hash and also various configuration flags.
+- `dotnet.native.wasm` - is the compiled binaries of the dotnet (Mono) runtime.
+- `System.Private.CoreLib.wasm`
+- `*.wasm` - are .NET assemblies wrapped as .wasm files in WebCIL forma for better compatibility with antivirus solutions.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/dotnet.js.map` - is source map file, for easier debugging of the runtime code.
+- `dotnet.js.map` - is source map file, for easier debugging of the runtime code.
 It's not included in published apps.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/dotnet.native.wasm` - is the compiled binaries of the dotnet (Mono) runtime.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/System.Private.CoreLib.wasm`
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework/*.wasm` - are .NET assemblies wrapped as .wasm files in WebCIL forma for better compatibility with antivirus solutions.

-You can flatten the `_framework` folder away by `<WasmRuntimeAssetsLocation>./</WasmRuntimeAssetsLocation>` in the project file.
+- `dotnet.native.js.symbols` - are debug symbols which help to put C runtime method names back to the .wasm stack traces.
+You could enable it by `<WasmEmitSymbolMap>true</WasmEmitSymbolMap>`.

 ## Caching, Integrity